goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

 </body>
 ```

-You already used Ansible’s `copy` module to write text supplied on the commandline into a file.
+You already used Ansible’s `copy` module to write text supplied on the command line into a file.
 Now you’ll use the module in your Playbook to actually copy a file:

 On the control node as your student user edit the file `~/ansible-files/apache.yml` and add a new task utilizing the `copy` module.
 It should now look like this: